+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must move to a network hospital in order to pay the in-network cost-sharing amount for the part of your stay after you are stabilized.
+If you stay at the out-ofnetwork hospital, your stay will be covered but you will pay the out-of-network costsharing amount for the part of your stay after you are stabilized.
-Inpatient services in a psychiatric hospital

-• Covered services include mental health care services that require a hospital stay.
+Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) 1-877-486-2048.
+You can call these numbers for free, 24 hours a day, 7 days a week.
+Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
 There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
 The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
 Prior authorization may be required and is the responsibility of your provider.

-Cost sharing is charged for each inpatient stay.

-Days 1 - 3: You pay a \$624 copay per day per Medicare-covered inpatient stay

-Days 4 - 90: You pay a \$0 copay per day per Medicare-covered inpatient stay

-You pay 30% coinsurance for each Medicare-covered inpatient stay

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+In-network: Cost sharing is charged for each inpatient stay.
+Days 1 - 3: You pay a \$645 copay per day per Medicare- covered inpatient stay Days 4 - 90: You pay a \$0 copay per day per Medicare- covered inpatient stay Out-of-network: You pay 20% coinsurance for each Medicare-covered inpatient stay Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to:

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices In-network: You pay a \$0 copay for a Medicare-covered primary care physician visit You pay a \$35 copay for a Medicare-covered specialist's visit You pay a \$35 copay for each Medicare-covered physical, speech and occupational therapy visit You pay a \$35 copay for each Medicare-covered cardiac rehab service You pay a \$60 copay for each Medicare-covered intensive cardiac rehab service

-Prior authorization may be required and is the responsibility of your provider.

-You pay a \$0 copay for a Medicare-covered primary care physician visit

-You pay a \$35 copay for a Medicare-covered specialist's visit

-You pay a \$35 copay for each Medicare-covered physical, speech and occupational therapy visit

-You pay a \$40 copay for each Medicare-covered cardiac rehab service

-You pay a \$60 copay for each Medicare-covered intensive cardiac rehab service

-You pay a \$20 copay for each Medicare-covered pulmonary rehab service

-You pay a \$0 copay for each Medicare-covered lab service

-You pay a \$5 copay for each Medicare-covered simple x-ray in providers office.

-You pay a \$10 copay for each Medicare-covered simple x-ray in other locations.

-You pay a \$0 up to \$150 copay for each Medicare-covered diagnostic radiology services, such as CT scan and MRI (\$0 for diagnostic mammogram and ultrasounds).

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued)
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued) You pay a \$15 copay for each Medicare-covered Medicare-covered primary care visit